Aditbar/Aditya-Bariq-Pong/README.md

 - reset ball to center when hit wall behind paddle
 (-) the ball may slip

+Menu
+- There main menu with play and credit button
+- in game you can easly back to main menu
+- credit back to main menu

 Power Up
 - Ball Speed Up (white hexagon)
 - Paddle Speed Up (green circle)